 When machinists started using computers for numerically controlled machines, they still came across a few problems.
 This was because they had to input the codes manually.
 This would, of course, be very tedious when they were making quite sophisticated parts that required a lot of instructions.

 However, with much more advanced computers and software, machinists can simply instruct the software on what to do.
-The software will then generate the G codes and M code that the machine understands.
-With CAD (computer-aided design) and CAM (computer-aided manufacturing) software, code generation for machine functions has become very easy.
+The software will then generate the G codes and M codes that the machine understands.
+With CAD and CAM software, code generation for machine functions has become very easy.

 To start the process, the programmer needs high-level computer-aided software.
 The programmer then imports the machine model and the machining fixture into the software.
 He/She also selects the tools and the tooling paths of the spindle.
 The software then generates the G and M codes that the machine needs to function.